Posture Imbalances & Bad Posture

 Lordosis is more common in the lower back and may contribute to lower back pain or sciatica.
 During pregnancy it is perfectly normal to curve the lumbar spine into an excessive lordosis to balance the weight of the baby.
 In some cases, if left untreated post-delivery, this may cause persistent hyper-lordosis which can lead to back pain.

-The recommendation for cervical as well as lumbar lordosis is to get it properly examined, complete with x-rays (if clinically required) to get a proper picture of the issue.
-And get some corrective care, stretches and exercises to correct the imbalance.
+The recommendation for cervical as well as lumbar lordosis is to get it properly examined, complete with X-rays (if clinically required) to ensure a full and proper picture of the issue.
+Corrective care, stretches and exercises all work together to correct the imbalance.

 According to the NHS “Scoliosis is where the spine twists and curves to the side.”
 Under normal conditions when we look at the spine whilst in an upright position it’ll show as a straight vertical line if viewed from the back or front.

-When we look at the spine from either the left or right side it should have 4 curves in the right places: sacral, lumbar, thoracic and cervical.
-With Scoliosis the spine curves laterally twisting and curving away from the ideal ranges.
+When we look at the spine from either the left or right side it should have four curves in the right places: sacral, lumbar, thoracic and cervical.
+With scoliosis the spine curves laterally twisting and curving away from the ideal ranges.